Date Published: 2015-04-19

-One of the best things with living and working on a tropical island like Koh Lanta is the easy access to the sea and the many deserted islands around waiting to be discovered.
+One of the best things with staying on a tropical island like Koh Lanta is the easy access to the sea and the many deserted islands around waiting to be discovered.

 Early Sunday morning 14 digital nomads, a captain and a guide set out for a private coworking getaway to the Emerald caves (Morakot cave).
 The weather was beautiful, and we started the day by snorkeling around Koh Rok where we saw plenty of seargant majorfish and moorish idols while waiting for the low tide to come, so we could enter the cave.
 After snorkeling we were all hungry, and ate a delicious lunch prepared by our in-house chefs.